lacrisy21/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day
 This directory contains the file to complete the first project.
-Again.
+Here we go cohort 13!